 This effect can be used in just about any situation where you can keep the camera steady and is a great way to show movement in a photo.

 What is The Harris Shutter Effect?

 The Harris Shutter effect was created by Robert Harris of Kodak.

-The effect was originally created by re-exposing the same piece of film three times through three different colored filters while keeping the camera steady.
+The effect was originally created by re-exposing the same piece of film three times through three different coloured filters while keeping the camera steady.

-The three colours used were red, blue and green (the colours of the light spectrum) and, in the areas where no movement takes place, these three colors combine to reproduce the original color.
+The three colours used were red, blue and green (the colours of the light spectrum) and, in the areas where no movement takes place, these three colours combine to reproduce the original color.

 With the advent of Photoshop and digital cameras, the whole thing can be done a lot easier and without the use of filters.